Big-Data-Programming/bdp-oct23-exam-bdp_oct23_group2/presentation/presentation1/user-stories.md

 1. **Recruiter: Configure Candidate Selection Criteria**

 As a recruiter, I want to be able to configure the system to collect data from specific platforms for candidate selection.
+This includes providing an input field where I can specify the platforms (Github or Stack Overflow) from which the system will gather data.
+Additionally, I should be able to set selection criteria such as the quality of code, problem-solving skills, ratings per contribution, and overall technical expertise.

+------------OR----------------

+As a recruiter, I want to be able to configure the system to collect data from specific platforms, namely GitHub and Stack Overflow, for candidate selection.
+This includes providing an input field where I can specify the selection criteria such as the quality of code, problem-solving skills, ratings per contribution, and overall technical expertise.

 _Acceptance Criteria:_